felixcrazzolara/sanji/README.md

 #### Eigen
 sanji uses the MPL 2.0-licensed features of Eigen, a C++ template library for linear algebra.
 The source code of the Eigen library can be obtained at https://eigen.tuxfamily.org/.

+#### Turbo Colormap
+sanji uses the Turbo colormap by Anton Mikhailov under an Apache 2.0 license.
+The original source is available at https://gist.github.com/mikhailov-work/6a308c20e494d9e0ccc29036b28faa7a.